jimburton/vehicle-tracker/README.md

     private boolean inCriticalArea(Vehicle v)

-The simplest way to write this is by using `Rectangle.contains`.
+One way to write this is by using `Rectangle.contains`.

 Change the `main` method so that it creates a `Rectangle` with the right dimensions and a bounded semaphore before creating the receivers:

-    Semaphore s = new Semaphore(3);
-    Rectangle rect = new Rectangle(10, 10, 200, 200);
+    Semaphore s = new Semaphore(3);                   //max 3 vehicles in the critical area Rectangle rect = new Rectangle(10, 10, 200, 200); // the critical area
     Receiver r;
     for(int i=0; i<10; i++) {
       r = new GuardedGPSReceiver(tracker, "VEHICLE"+i, rect, s);
       r.start();
     }

-Once you ge this working, you should see the vehicles waiting on the edge of the area before receiving permission to enter.
+Once you get this working you should see the vehicles waiting on the edge of the area before receiving permission to enter.
 You may notice that some vehicles continue to wait while other vehicles are given permission to enter.
 Change the semaphore to one that uses a *fair policy* (i.e. the next thread to be woken up will be the one that has been waiting longest).
 What